nanaboat1/FamilyPR/Readme.md

 * All group members demonstrate professionalism and maintained eye contact with the audience (did not turn their backs on the audience or look down at the floor).
 Also all spoke loudly and confidently enough for everyone in the room to hear.
 * The presentation describe each group member’s contributions to the project.
-* The presentation describe the specific goal(s) for the project and the target market for the website/application.
+* The presentation describe the specific goal(s) for the project.